Berklee College of Music: Admission

-Berklee's admission process is holistic: It focuses primarily on an audition, an interview, and on the applicant's academic record.
+Berklee's admission process focuses primarily on an audition, an interview, and on the applicant's academic record.

-For the 2017–2018 school year, the acceptance rate for the Berklee College of Music Boston was 33.8% for the Boston Conservatory it was 38%, and for Berklee Online it was 66%.
+For the 2017–2018 school year, the acceptance rate for the Berklee College of Music Boston was 33.8%, for the Boston Conservatory it was 38%, and for Berklee Online it was 66%.

 From 2014 to 2017, Berklee reported acceptance rates ranging from 28 to 36%.
 As of fall 2018, Admissions updated its applications reporting to count only paid applications.
 Previous years' totals includes all partial applications, regardless of status or payment.

 Berklee offers three different terms for entering full-time students: the traditional fall semester, spring, and summer.
 Unlike other colleges, entering students may choose their own entering semester.
 Typically, the deadlines are November 1 (early action) and January 15 (regular action) for fall semester, July 1 for spring semester, and December 1 for summer semester.

 As part of the application to the college, applicants are required to complete a live audition and interview.
 An integral part of selecting the entering class is the audition and interview experience, designed to show applicants' strengths while helping the school to assess applicants' talent and potential to succeed in Berklee's dynamic environment.
 Although there is a general format for the audition and interview, each experience is unique.
 Berklee considers all applicants for both admission and scholarship through the audition and interview process.
 Starting in 2014, the college will audition some applicants online using high speed internet technology.

-Berklee is known for its high cost of attendance, with the yearly undergraduate cost without aid at $73,391.
-The high cost of attendance has forced many low-income students to quit after the first two semesters, or take out large loans, as the school offers very few merit-based scholarships, and close to no need-based grants.

-Harvard University dual degree program

-In July 2016, Berklee announced a dual bachelor's/master's program with Harvard University.
-Upon completion of the program, students will earn Bachelor of Arts (B.A.) at Harvard College and a Master of Music (M.M.) or a Master of Arts (M.A.) at Berklee.

 Demographics

 As of the 2021–2022 academic year, total enrollment at Berklee was 7,943 (7,177 undergraduates and 766 graduates).
 Among undergraduate students, 42% were female and 58% were male.
 Among graduate students, 46% were female and 54% were male.
 73 students out of the total 7,943 identified as transgender or gender diverse.
 Students from 97 countries outside the U.S. accounted for approximately 25% of the student population.
 China, Canada, India, Brazil, and Colombia were the top five countries of origin.
-In addition to students attending the Berklee campus in Boston, in the 2021-2022 academic year, 1,895 students took online courses through Berklee Online.
+In addition to students attending the Berklee campus in Boston, in the 2021–2022 academic year, 1,895 students took online courses through Berklee Online.